ZIS021/ZIS021/README.md

 ```

 I'm a **Computer Science & Engineering** student at **Daffodil International University**,
-currently in my **3rd semester** — on a mission to learn everything I possibly can
+— on a mission to learn everything I possibly can
 before graduation, one debug session at a time.

 ---